Tenemo/hadrondesign/README.md

 - if the site ever grows to have more scss, they should be imported separately for each section, redo themes, I think it also messes up map files when viewing in browser
 - add FAQ? similar questions get asked all the time
 - react-youtube throwing some console errors, it has no impact on anything, not sure if fixable
+- change stringify/parse for selective state update with object-assign, no deep clone every time, also - immutable.js?

 ### for much later and probably not
 - Jenkins?